Skip to content

 The AMS Denali Prep Course, with a Kahiltna Dome objective, immediately sets your expectation that the experience is going to be tough… and it should be since the stated intent of this training is to “mirror a Denali climb” as described on their website:

 However, you will notice that the course is also listed as Beginner/Intermediate, rather than Intermediate/Advanced.
 How could that be?
 What defines a “beginner mountaineer”?
-Is it someone who has little to no mountaineering experience, or someone who has spent a decent amount of time on “beginner” peaks such as Shasta, Hood, Baker and even Rainer.
+Is it someone who has little to no mountaineering experience, or someone who has spent a decent amount of time on “beginner” peaks such as Shasta, Hood, Baker and even Mount Rainer?
 I consider myself a beginner/intermediate mountaineer but came with a lot more experience than just these few.

-Maybe the red flag should have had something to do with not requiring any skills.
-In other words, no specific prerequisites other than excellent mental/physical condition and a strong desire to learn:
+Maybe the red flag should’ve had something to do with not requiring any skills.
+In other words, no specific prerequisites beyond “excellent mental and physical condition” with “a strong desire to learn”:

 The first status update AMS HQ posted about us even reinforced the difficulty level to expect here: